nickyiliwang0000/h/css/transforms-transitions-and-animations.md

 }
 ```

 You are able to specify any percentage along the way, `0%` and `100%` representing the start and finish of the animation.
-If you have multiple points where you want to apply the same values, you can comma separate the percentage points:
+If you have multiple points where you want to apply the same values, you can comma separate the percentages (just like selecting multiple HTML items when applying styles):

 ```css
 @keyframes snow {